ibm-cloud-docs/containers/cs_ingress_comm_annotations.md

      <th>Description</th>
      </thead>
      <tbody>
+     <tr><td>`defaultBackendService`</td><td>Specify the name of an optional default service to receive requests when no host is configured or no matching host is found.
+This service replaces the IBM-provided default service that generates a `404` message.
+You might use this service to configure custom error pages or for testing connections.</td></tr>
      <tr><td>`defaultCertificate`</td><td>A secret for a default TLS certificate to apply to any subdomain that is configured with Ingress ALBs in the format `secret_namespace/secret_name`.
 To create a secret, you can run the [`ibmcloud ks ingress secret create` command](/docs/containers?topic=containers-ingress-types#manage_certs).
 If a secret for a different TLS certificate is specified in the `spec.tls` section of an Ingress resource, that secret is applied instead of this default secret.</td></tr>
      <tr><td>`enableSslPassthrough`</td><td>Enable SSL passthrough for the ALB.
 The TLS connection is not terminated and passes through untouched.</td></tr>
      <tr><td>`httpPort`, `httpsPort`</td><td>Expose non-default ports for the Ingress ALB by adding the HTTP or HTTPS ports that you want to open.</td></tr>